grubersjoe/typeface-source-sans-variable/README.md

 # Typeface Source Sans Variable

-The CSS and web font files to easily self-host **Source Sans Variable**.
-This package is inspired by the effort of Kyle Mathews to create [npm packages for all typefaces](https://www.bricolage.io/typefaces-easiest-way-to-self-host-fonts/).
+The CSS and web font files to easily self-host [Source Sans Variable](https://github.com/adobe-fonts/source-sans-pro).
+This package is inspired by the effort of Kyle Mathews to create [npm packages for all typefaces](https://www.bricolage.io/typefaces-easiest-way-to-self-host-fonts/) for better font loading performance.

 ## Install